 We had a child, a house, and everything seemed to be looking up.
 I did this all while gaming in my spare time.
 However, gaming was always my number one priority.
 Over my wife, my child, and the countless jobs I had squandered away.

-The divorce was mainly due to my addiction.
+The divorce was mainly due to my video game addiction.
 I was neglectful.
 To her and my son.
 This is when I finally said, “enough is enough.”

 Breaking Away from Video Games